Megan Conway

 photo: Megan Conway

-Megan Conway loves sparking creativity, curiosity, and capacity across teams, organizations, and networks to mobilize social change.
-With 20 years of diverse leadership roles in government and the charitable, voluntary, and academic sectors, Megan has been recognized for her ability to scale innovation, to use evaluative thinking to build and adapt programs, and as a systems change champion.
+Megan Conway loves sparking creativity, curiosity and capacity across teams, organizations and networks to mobilize social change.
+With more than 20 years of leadership across government, charitable, voluntary, and academic sectors, she is recognized for scaling innovation, applying evaluative thinking, and championing systems change.

-Dr. Conway earned her PhD at the University of Waterloo in Urban Planning with a focus on community development and scaling social innovations across sites and scales.
-Megan is most proud, professionally, of her efforts to create systems that enable youth participation, equity, and achievement.
-Starting as a volunteer in Regent Park, she spent over a decade as a senior leader within Pathways to Education – launching the Kitchener program and then becoming the National Vice President of Programs and Research.
-She is also the co-founder of the Laurier School in the Community, a unique service-learning offering option at Laurier.
-Megan spent eight years as the Academic Chair of Health and Community Programs at Algonquin College in the Ottawa Valley where she launched a Rural Enterprise Hub and managed a diverse professional team of 100 faculty to enable student success.
+Dr. Conway holds a PhD in Urban Planning from the University of Waterloo, focused on community development and scaling social innovation.
+She is most proud of building systems that enable youth participation, equity, and achievement.
+Her career includes over a decade with Pathways to Education – launching the Kitchener program and later serving as National Vice President of Programs and Research – and co‑founding Laurier’s School in the Community.
+She also spent eight years as Academic Chair of Health and Community Programs at Algonquin College, leading a 100‑member faculty team and launching a Rural Enterprise Hub.

-Currently, Megan serves as a Fellow at Carleton University’s School of Public Administration and Policy where she leads international research on charitable sector capacity building and place-based change.
+Megan is currently a Fellow at Carleton University’s School of Public Administration and Policy, leading international research on charitable sector capacity building and place‑based change.
 Megan loves the snow and any chance she can to get on to a bicycle.
 She lives with her husband and two young children in the Ottawa Valley.

 Five Good Ideas by this presenter